Motorola Home Recording Disc – “Mother” – 1944

 A New Slant on War, recorded February 6, 1923 by Will Rogers.

-While “Timely Topics” may not be so timely anymore, this side is still brimming with gems of Rogers’ timeless witticisms.
+While “Timely Topics” may not seem so timely anymore, Rogers’s monologue is still remarkably relevant, brimming with gems of his timeless witticisms.

 Timely Topics, recorded February 6, 1923 by Will Rogers.